IAPViewer Documentation

 Test API

 The site editor includes a Test API button that runs a pre-login REST probe against the configured VC and, if present, the fallback.
-The probe runs POST /rest/login, GET /rest/show-cmd?cmd=show version (with and without type=2), and POST /rest/logout, then displays each step with the raw request and response.
+The probe runs POST /rest/login, then read-only show version and show aps queries via GET /rest/show-cmd, then POST /rest/logout, and displays each step with the raw request and response.

 - Failed steps expand automatically so the diagnostic is in front of you on open.